-RMT programs also usually provide an extensive background in health care-related topics, including anatomy, physiology, kinesiology, and pathology.
-And, since RMTs are required to obtain national certification, programs generally need to be accredited by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) so that they can prepare students for national certification examinations.
+Licensed massage therapy programs also usually provide an extensive background in healthcare-related topics, including anatomy, physiology, kinesiology, and pathology.
+And, since LMTs are required to obtain national certification, programs generally need to be accredited by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) so they can prepare students for national certification examinations.

-For those in 38 states and the District of Columbia, National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) certification is required by law in order to work as a massage therapist.
+For most states, National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) certification is required by law to work as a massage therapist.
+Many of these states will also accept a passing grade on the MBLEx exam as an alternative to the NCBTMB exam.
 However, even if you don't live in a state that requires certification, there are various reasons why you should still consider becoming certified:

 - It shows that you are dedicated to your profession and committed to maintaining the highest industry standard in terms of skills and knowledge.

 - It proves that you have obtained a minimum of 500 hours of instruction.